 If you’re looking to study a degree in Real Estate you might be interested to know what you could do as a job after your course.
 Real Estate is an exciting career that offers a range of different highly paid careers in managing, selling and valuing real estate alongside advising on market conditions and property feasibility studies.

 We have great industry links and a dedicated Careers+ team to help you find the perfect work placement and develop your employability skills.
-As a result of this, 100% of our Real Estate graduates were in employment or further study (DLHE 2016/17).

 Here are some examples of the type of role you could be in after you graduate:

 A Property Valuer reports to clients on the market value of property or land.
 You would visit properties to conduct inspections, taking into account factors such as location, building occupiers and the property’s condition.
 You might be working with a Real Estate Agent, providing information about homes for sale, or working with big corporations to help plan investments.

 Property Asset Manager